How to Parse JSON in Python - Easy Steps

 pip install requests

-The code contains strong error handling; it captures json.JSONDecodeError when a JSON decoding error occurs, and KeyError when a specific key is absent, consequently making the program to be safeguarded from ‘no data’ crashes.
+The code contains strong error handling; it captures json.JSONDecodeError when decoding error occurs, and KeyError when a specific key is absent, consequently making the program to be safeguarded from ‘no data’ crashes.
 Such code robustness therefore enables it to handle real web scraping tasks perfectly.

 import requests